havish7728/Endgame_Data_Analysis/README.md

-# Avengers: Endgame Data Analysis and Visualization
+# Avengers-Endgame : Data Analysis and Visualization

 This project performs data analysis and visualization on a dataset related to the characters in the movie *Avengers: Endgame*.
 The objective is to analyze the characters' screen time, survival status, and other attributes.